 The sacrificial system was a set of animal sacrifices and grain and wine offerings that cleansed them of their sins so that they could dwell with Yahweh and enjoy the blessings of a relationship with Him (Lev.
 1-6).
 This was the foundation of the entire Mosaic Covenant.
 Without daily sacrifices they could not initiate the Mosaic Covenant nor maintain their right standing in the covenant because of their sin.
 Though no one could be righteous in the truest sense, they could maintain a functional righteousness by pursuing Yahweh in obedience and by repenting of their sins through animal sacrifices.
 These actions did not save them but were the means by which they demonstrated their faith in Yahweh.

 Before Yahweh could even finish detailing out the Mosaic Covenant, Israel fashioned a golden calf and began to worship it (Ex.
 32).
 This was a serious violation of the Law and a relational offense to Yahweh.
-The Law required death, but Moses interceded on Israel’s behalf, and as a result Yahweh was quick to forgive them (Ex 34:6-7).
+The Law required death, but Moses interceded on Israel’s behalf, and because of Yahweh is a compassionate and merciful God He was quick to forgive them of the full penalty of the Law (Ex 34:6-7).
 Yet they lost the right to be a kingdom of priests and only the tribe of Levi was allowed to maintain their priesthood because they stood with Moses against the golden calf (Num 3:12-13).

 After this Yahweh led Israel to the Promised Land in order to give them possession of the land.
+The wilderness was a training ground to grow Israel’s faith in Yahweh and to act as the image of God before they went into the Promised Land to redeem the land.
 Yahweh wanted them to join Him in cleansing the land of the sinful Canaanites (Num.
 13).
 He wanted them, as the image of God, to drive the serpents out of the chaotic garden and restore the land.
 However, the Israelites did not trust that Yahweh could defeat the Canaanites living in the land and give them possession of it.
 Because of their unbelief and their contemptuous treatment of Yahweh, He made the nation of Israel wander in the wilderness until everyone who was twenty years or older died (Num.
 14).
 Yahweh honored their choice and gave them what they wanted, and He let them walk away from Him to face the consequences.

 “I see him, but not now; I behold him, but not close at hand.
 A star will march forth out of Jacob, and a scepter will rise out of Israel.
 He will crush the skulls of Moab, and the heads of all the sons of Sheth.
 Edom will be a possession, Seir, his enemy, will also be a possession; but Israel will act valiantly.
 A ruler will be established from Jacob; he will destroy the remains of the city” (Num.
 24:17-19).